11matt556/DSP-ReusableMetadata/README.md

 ## Ideas for additional features/changes
 - Fix vanilla bug/oversight that causes Metadata to be lost if you quit the game after using Metadata but before saving
-- Updated UI tooltip explanations to reflect the changes made by this mod
+- Update UI tooltip explanations to reflect the changes made by this mod